LogPRose/AAEats/README.md

 ## About The Project

 Finding the perfect place to eat can be challenging, especially when you're looking to avoid waiting in line.
-Restaurant Recommender provides you with real-time data on how busy restaurants are, along with ratings, reviews, and relevant details to help you make an informed decision.
+AAEats provides you with real-time data on how busy restaurants are, along with ratings, reviews, and relevant details to help you make an informed decision.

 ![Product Name Screen Shot](images/screenshot.png)

 ### Built With

-This section lists any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples:

 - [React](https://reactjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)